oauthstuff/draft-oauth-rar/main.md

 ## Token Request

-As noted above, the client is RECOMMENDED to indicate the recource server where it will use the access token using the `resource` parameter.
+As noted above, the client is RECOMMENDED to indicate the resource server where it will use the access token using the `resource` parameter.

 ## Token Response
 In addition to the token response parameters as defined in [@!RFC6749], the authorization server MUST also return the authorization details as granted by the resource owner and assigned to the respective access token.